Love a Lot

 Be a Winner – Stay Healthy This Holiday Season

-Thursday, December 4th, 2008 by Dr Jo
+by Dr Jo

 The saying “Garbage in, garbage out” can be applied to many things.
-But nowhere is it more appropriate than in terms of what you put on your mouth.
+But nowhere is it more appropriate than in terms of what you put in your mouth.
 To achieve optimal health, you must put high-quality fuel in your body.
 The right food choices will boost your energy, improve the clarity of your mind, optimize your weight, increase your lifespan, and protect you from all those germs flying around in the holiday season.

 For optimal digestion and performance eat four to six small meals a day.
 When you eat healthy small meals throughout the day, you won’t be so tempted by all the illness-promoting, everywhere-present sweets tempting you during the holidays.
 Choose those meals from organic, whole foods.
 In each meal include: